-Three 1-hour courses.
-Offered in the student's second year.
-The courses are designed to give a student an opportunity to customize his or her learning experience.
+1-3 hours.
+This course is designed to give a student an opportunity to customize his or her learning experience.
 A course facilitator will provide the format and structure for choosing the topic, gathering information and doing the study and work, and presenting the learnings in a written, artistic, or technological form.